How to Hike the High Line Canal Trail

 What You Need to Hike the High Line Canal Trail

 To walk the High Line Canal Trail, you just need a good pair of walking shoes or sandals.
 Boots aren’t necessary.
-Sandals such as Keen would be fine, although I do encourage a closed-toe sandal to bar against pebbles and goat heads like my closed-toe Chacos.
+Sandals such as Keen would be fine, although we do encourage a closed-toe sandal like these closed-toe Chacos to bar against pebbles and goat heads.
 In the winter, you might want to wear ice cleats, but this is a rare requirement.
-In the winter, the High Line is also a great place to snow shoe if enough snow has fallen.
+In the winter, the High Line is also a great place to snow shoe or cross country ski if enough snow has fallen.

 For water, carry at least two liters.
 Water is hard to find along the Trail.
-I prefer a bladder, but bottles are absolutely efficient.
+We prefer a bladder, but bottles are absolutely efficient.
 Be sure to throw in a snack or two.

 On your head, make sure you’ve got a good hat for either sun or warmth.
-You will often find me in my Wallaroo hat.
-I love that Wallaroos are made right here in Boulder, and I get to support a local Colorado company.
+You will often find us in our Wallaroo hats.
+We love that Wallaroos are made right here in Boulder, and we get to support a local Colorado company.

 Read These Books for Joy Before You Hike the High Line Canal Trail

 Prior to walking the Canal or during your 71-mile trek, there are a few books that will enhance your experience.

 The High Line Canal Conservancy‘s Trail Guide.
 This Guide breaks the Trail into smaller 2-3 mile segments.